Also visit

 To maximize space, Ellis combined a home office, a media console, and ample storage using a slew of IKEA Sektion cabinets.
 She retrofitted some of the boxes to achieve a proper desk height, eliminating two five-inch drawers using power tools, and kept the console cupboards the original height for optimal film viewing on the big screen television.

-Ellis crafted a built-in look with a seamless flow between the different-height surfaces with Semihandmade Supermatte White Shaker doors, leather pulls from Etsy, and IKEA ash butcher block counters.
+Ellis crafted a built-in look with a seamless flow between the different-height surfaces with Semihandmade Supermatte White Shaker doors, , and IKEA ash butcher block counters.
 “I love how the finished look is clean, and seamless,” she raves.
 “The white helps the cabinets disappear into the shiplap wall, and the simple lines of the fronts feel sophisticated and timeless.”

 Creating Continuity